The Science

 Arland wanted to be released from the memories of the past.

 "My journey has been amazing.
-The first session was amazing as Angela did not judge me for who I am.
+The first session was amazing as Angela did not judge me for my identity.
 I am very grateful for the good work you put into the world.
 Since I have experienced The Advancing Heart Protocol™, I continue to improve not only my life but others I share my life with".

 Sophia wanted to be released from high anxiety.